-At a gathering of stunned reporters in his office on Montague Street, team owner Walter O'Malley announces Chuck Dressen will be replaced as Dodger manager by Walter Alston, who will remain skipper of the club for the next 23 years winning seven pennants and four world series.
+At a gathering of stunned reporters in his office on Montague Street, team owner Walter O'Malley announces Chuck Dressen will be replaced as Dodger manager by Walter Alston, who will remain skipper of the club for the next 23 years, winning seven pennants and four World four World Series.
 The leading candidate for the position was Pee Wee Reese, Brooklyn's popular shortstop.

 Ken Boyer (.295, 24, 119) is selected as the National League's MVP.
 The World Champion Cardinal third basemen easily outdistances Johnny Callison and Bill White for the honor.